Boulder-Denver-d3-vis/vis-1/README.md

 vis-1
 =====

-slides for denver/boulder d3/vis meetup
+Slides for the first Boulder/Denver d3 vis meetup!

 To run
 ======